slackwarecps/slackwarecps/README.md

 - 👋 Hi, I’m @slackwarecps
 - 👀 I’m interested in ...
 Jazz, Rock and Books
 - 🌱 I’m currently learning ...
-Angular, Flutter and Kubernetes
+Angular and AWS Architecture
 - 💞️ I’m looking to collaborate on ...
 IT projects!
 - 📫 How to reach me ... fabio.alvaro@gmail.com